 After the Trip: Thoughts on Entheogens, Spirituality, and Daily Life (2nd Edition) (EU Version) – As of 2012, After the Trip is also being printed by a publisher in Europe.
 It is the same book, just printed in Europe to save shipping cost.

 MDMA for PTSD (2013) – Krystle reviews the present state of research regarding the safety and efficacy of MDMA-assisted psychotherapy for the treatment of posttraumatic stress disorder (PTSD).
 Krystle shares her perspective alongside interviews with Dr. Rick Doblin, Dr. Michael Mithoefer, Dr. Peter Oehen, Dr. Ben Sessa, Dr. Rodney Benson, and Dr. William Fantegrossi.

 To more fully consider the societal impact of MDMA-assisted psychotherapy, an online survey was also administered to examine over 1000 participants’ opinions of MDMA, ecstasy, and PTSD research.
 Beyond this, readers are provided with general information about MDMA including the subjective effects of recreational use, pharmacology, functional neuroanatomy, side effects, addiction potential, and long-term damage.

-Articles and Research Reports:
+Selected Articles and Research Reports: